-717(1) An active member may apply for a change of status to a Pro Bono member.
+717(1) An active member may apply for a change of status to an Active Pro Bono member.

-(2) A member who is not an active member may apply to be reinstated as a Pro Bono member on the same terms and conditions as required pursuant to Rule 728 for reinstatement to active membership but will be exempt from the fee provided in subrule 728(2)(b).

-(3) All applications for Pro Bono Membership shall include an undertaking to restrict practice to legal services provided through pro bono organizations approved by the Society.

-(4) Each year Pro Bono members shall file the following:

-- (a) a letter from an approved pro bono organization, certifying that the Pro Bono member continues to be actively serving the approved pro bono organization; and - (b) an Annual Practice Declaration.

-(5) Pro Bono members are exempt from paying the annual fee, the annual insurance levy, and any registration fees for Continuing Professional Development programs provided by the Society.
+- (2) A member who is not an active member may apply to be reinstated as an Active Pro Bono member on the same terms and conditions as required pursuant to Rule 728 for reinstatement to active membership but will be exempt from the fee provided in subrule 728(2)(b). - (3) All applications for Active Pro Bono membership shall include an undertaking to restrict practice to legal services provided through pro bono organizations approved by the Society. - (4) Each year Active Pro Bono members shall file the following: - (a) a letter from an approved pro bono organization, certifying that the Active Pro Bono member continues to be actively serving the approved pro bono organization; and - (b) an Annual Practice Declaration. - (5) Active Pro Bono members are exempt from paying the annual fee, the annual insurance levy, and any registration fees for Continuing Professional Development programs provided by the Society.

+[Rule 717(1) - (5) amended, February 17, 2023]